Managing Information Copies/Duplicates

 - Accurate labeling of privileged and confidential business records;

-- How this impacts the use of their home computer, BlackBerry, PDA, etc.; and
+- How this impacts the use of their home computer, mobile device, etc.; and

 - Company-accepted format for reporting of violations, asking questions, etc.

 There are many options available to "get the word out," and a multi-faceted approach to increase the overall scope of learning is recommended.
 In addition, for compliance purposes, documentation should be maintained that outlines what training was undertaken and who attended the sessions.
-Some potential outlets:
+Some potential outlets include:

 - New employee training;